ajhs-legal/terms-of-service/records/records-compliance.md

 # Records of Compliance

-##### Goodlawyer makes no representations or warranties with regard to the Website, the Platform services, work product, or any activities or items related to this Agreement or the Terms of Service.
+##### Goodlawyer makes no representations or warranties about the Website, the Platform services, work product, or any activities or items related to this Agreement or the Terms of Service.

 #### Responsibilities of the Parties